ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 4. It creates problems of maintainnability, since dependencies have to be manually checked and updated.

-Before start using the bundler features, the Docs propose to change the directory structure creating a **dist** folder for the minimazed and optimized output.
+To improve the general structure for the project and to deal with some of the acknowledged problems, the Webpack tool sets a change to the directory structure creating a **dist** folder for the minimazed and optimized output that will carry all the javascript code and dump it all into the html script tag.

-In the example below the file index.html was changed to the the **dist** folder, but it could also be generated automatically, and **dist** could be left empty:
+In the example below the file index.html was changed to the the **dist** folder, but it could also be generated automatically and **dist** folder could be left empty:

 ```
 webpack-demo